Capturas del Único Camino: Format, codification and digital release

 The piece was created using Ambisonics, the surround sound technique.
 CD version is UHJ encoded for stereo compatibility, as well as the digital release which is also available for download at 48 kHz 24 bit.
 B-format version was announced to be released "soon" on composer's instagram account.

 Credits

 Composition, image generation and packaging concept by Damian Anache.
 Realization of packaging and design by Emmanuel Orezzo.
 Executive Producer: Nicolas Madoery.

 co-executive-producer: Nicolás Varchausky.
-This publication was supported by the research project "Spatial sound synthesis in electroacoustic music", directed by Oscar Pablo Di Liscia, National University of Quilmes 2013-2015.
+This publication was supported by the research project "Spatial sound synthesis in electroacoustic music", directed by Pablo Di Liscia, National University of Quilmes 2013-2015.

 International reissues

 The album has Europe and North American (TBA) reissues.
 Both offers different generative versions of the piece.

 Public instances

 Capturas... has been exposed in different formats: as audiovisual installation, sound art installation, tape electroacoustic music piece (at speaker concerts) and also as live performance music.
 Those events were: